Citation for this page in APA citation style. Close

 Both photons must have had definite polarizations along α.
 Furthermore, since the conclusion that one photon has a definite polarization along the direction α does not require an actual measurement of the polarization of the other along that direction (again, in the absence of spooky connections), and since not measuring polarization along a direction α is the same as not measuring it along any other direction, we are led to conclude that both photons must have definite polarizations along every conceivable direction.

 In our analysis we show how a hidden constant of the motion can carry common causes of entanglement to the "separated" particles.
-It is not that atoms and electrons must have spins along all three directions or that both photons must have definite polarizations along every conceivable direction.
+It is not that atoms and electrons must have spins along all three directions (Bohm) or that both photons must have definite polarizations along every conceivable direction (Mermin) .

-It is that the two-particle wave function is spherically symmetric with no definite spins in any direction, that is, until the measurements, which each create one bit of information and the perfectly correlated spins.
-The initial entanglement need only create a spherically symmetric state like the singlet state of the hydrogen molecule or the helium atom.
+It is that the two-particle wave function is spherically symmetric with no definite spins in any direction, that is, until the measurements at A and B, which each create one bit of information.
+The perfectly correlated spins appear in the pre-agreed upon direction of measurement.
+This direction was not present at the initial entanglement, which needs only to create a spherically symmetric state like the singlet state of the hydrogen molecule or the helium atom.
+Similarly, the two bits of information created by the final measurements did not exist as the particles traveled to points A and B.

 Normal | Teacher | Scholar